rahul-rakshit/unofficial-makers-linux-guide/README.md

 ## About

-_last updated 5th Aug, 2018_
+_last updated 7th Aug, 2018_

 Did you borrow one of the Makers macs and now have to give it back after graduation?
 You don't want to spend all that money on a new mac but _do_ want a good setup for writing software?

 My name is Rahul, I'm from the May 2018 cohort and I used Linux during my entire Makers experience.
 I want to encourage the use of open-source software and, seeing as I'm in a good position to make a tailor-made Linux tutorial for Makers, I decided to just go ahead and write one.
 I did my best to make it as easy as possible for you to set up your dev environment.

-In the tutorial I'll take you through the installation process of the newest version of Ubuntu, RVM, slack, node, postgresql and all the essential tools we use at Makers.
+In the tutorial I'll take you through the installation process of the newest version of Ubuntu LTS, RVM, slack, node, postgresql and all the essential tools we use at Makers.

 If you're stuck, would like some Linux tips or want some advice on trying out a Linux distro other than Ubuntu (eg. Manjaro, which is awesome!), slack me @rahulrokhit or just write me an [email](rahulrakshit@gmx.com).